creativecommons/creativecommons.org/python_env/src/cc.engine/docs/source/tech_overview.rst

 correctly, it does not use a framework at all, and instead provides a very minimal WSGI application that pulls together several generic libraries.
 Despite this, the structure of the system is very similar to a Pylons or a Django application.
+If you have written a Pylons of Django application before, all of this should look fairly familiar with little extra information.

 Components used
 ---------------